'Undefined Perfection' - A solo exhibition by Indrek Galetin

 Born in Tartu, Estonia in 1987, Galetin began working as a freelance photographer for Estonian publications in 2005 and served as the official photographer at the Eurovision Song Contest from 2007-2010.
 The following year he moved to London, where he went on to study photography at the London South Bank University, earning his BA in 2017.
 Since completing his degree his work has been regularly seen in an array of international publications.
 In 2018 he shot a cover story for Gay Times magazine, the most influential and well-respected queer publication in the world, featuring transgender model and social activist Munroe Bergdorf.

-In Estonia Galetin is renowned for his controversial pieces, the highlight being his charity solo exhibition ‘Amour - Vahet pole’: launched in 2008, it was inspired by the idea of love and relationships between people regardless of whether they are straight, gay or bisexual.
+In his home country Galetin is renowned for his controversial pieces, the highlight being his charity solo exhibition ‘Amour - Vahet pole’: launched in 2008, it was inspired by the idea of love and relationships between people regardless of whether they are straight, gay or bisexual.
 The exhibition was well received by the Estonian press, and as a result all of the photos were sold at auction, raising a record-breaking amount that was donated to the Estonian AIDS Prevention Centre in support of their vital work.